martbetz/martbetz.github.io/terms-and-conditions.md

 <ul>
 <li>

-(as per the <a href="#privacy">Privacy Policy</a>) this website does not collect data directly (of any kind or in any form); however, please observe the following notice as issued by <a href="https://docs.github.com/en/">GitHub Docs</a> (the website host): <q>When a GitHub Pages site is visited, the visitor’s IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
+(as per the <a href="#privacy">Privacy Policy</a>) this website does not collect data directly (of any kind or in any form); however, please observe the following notice as issued by <a href="https://docs.github.com/en/">GitHub Docs</a>: <q>When a GitHub Pages site is visited, the visitor’s IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub’s security practices, see <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>.</q>

 </li>
 </ul>